RatthewThePlagueBringer/Destiny2_Weapon_Ranker/README.md

       gdi32.lib
       winmm.lib

-## DATA GENERATOR INSTRUCTIONS
+## DATA GENERATOR
 Due to the smaller sample size of our weapons.csv, we included a data generator to test the program's capabilities with larger datasets.
-It is not necessary to generate data for the program to run.
-DataGenerator.cpp only increases the size of the dataset.
-Run DataGenerator.cpp on weapons.csv before running main.cpp.
-Since DataGenerator.cpp has a main function, we suggest:
-- Generating data in a separate folder from main.cpp and moving weapons.csv into the folder with main after finishing the data generation.
-- Commenting out main.cpp and running DataGenerator.cpp, then commenting out DataGenerator.cpp and uncommenting main.cpp.
+The current weapons.csv in files has already been filled with the generated data, so their is no need to run it again.
+It is included in the old data folder, along with the original weapons.csv, to convey the entire process of the project.

 ## CREDITS
 Weapon Statistics: [https://bungie-net.github.io/](https://bungie-net.github.io/)